Delayed duck shooting season better than none, says Hawke's Bay hunter

 Waipawa-based duck shooter Blair Slavin said while opening weekend was a tradition for many, a delayed season was better than none.

-"It is just good that we are going to be getting a duck shooting season altogether," he said," Slavin said.
+"It is just good that we are going to be getting a duck shooting season altogether," he said.

 "As for the delayed start, it gives a bit of a chance for us to have some more rain, as there are ponds out there with no water in them.

 "The four-week season, although it's shorter than what we usually use, is better than nothing.
-It may not be quite the same, but at the end of the day, Covid-19 has put us in extraordinary circumstances."
+It may not be quite the same but, at the end of the day, Covid-19 has put us in extraordinary circumstances."

 Fish & Game New Zealand chief executive Martin Taylor said they had been working with the Government to ensure the best possible options for the 2020 game bird season.